 As an Amazon Affiliate, I may earn from qualifying purchases.

 I’ve been wanting to write this post about intuitive eating and motherhood for a while now.
 Motherhood has a way of changing you in so many ways.
 Note: I originally wrote this in December 2018 and have since updated it!

 More ways than I’d ever considered before having a child.

 While sleep, exercise, daily chores and daily motivation are affected in obvious ways, my way of eating has also changed with this time in my life.

 I think it’s important to remember that part of being an intuitive eater means you adapt to new circumstances and still find ways to care for yourself.

 You understand that your eating habits and preferences change over time (and day by day) and you utilize flexibility and compassion in honoring those changes.

 I’m so grateful for the concept of intuitive eating because if anything, it has made one part of my life much less complicated.

 What Motherhood and Intuitive Eating Looks Like

-I thought it would be neat to go through the principles of Intuitive Eating and explain how each has affected me.
+I thought it would be neat to go through the principles of Intuitive Eating (here’s the new 4th edition) and explain how each has affected me.